 Can Dogs Have Okra?

 Can dogs have okra?
 And is Okra safe for dogs?
 Generally speaking, yes.
 It is not toxic to dogs and they can even safely consume the seeds.

 However, just because their bodies can tolerate something, it doesn’t necessarily mean it good for them.
 Or that it is safe for them in all forms.

 Let’s take a closer look at this unique vegetable and find out if it is healthy for both humans and canines alike.

 We eat the tender green fruits of the okra plant, which are rich in high-quality oils and proteins, polyunsaturated fatty acids like linoleum acid, and fiber.
 Okra also has a high antioxidant activity level.

-The dietary fiber it provides comes in a soluble form of gums and pectins designed to lower serum cholesterol.
+The dietary fiber it provides comes in a soluble form of gums and pectin designed to lower serum cholesterol.
 There’s a bit of insoluble fiber as well, which is good for the gastrointestinal (GI) tract.

 Okra also contains carbohydrates and vitamins, including high levels of vitamin C, folate, calcium, and potassium.

-Also, okra acts as a remedy for ulcers and inflammation.
+Additionally, okra acts as a remedy for ulcers and inflammation.

 Researchers say that the best way to keep okra’s nutritional properties is to cook it as quickly as possible with steam or on low heat.